bernhard-42/vscode-ocp-cad-viewer/README.md

   There are 3 levels:

-  - Workspace configuration (part of the VS Code settings, you can access them e.g. via the green gear symbol in OCP CAD Viewer's "Viewer Manager")
+  - Workspace configuration (part of the VS Code settings, you can access them e.g. via the gear symbol in OCP CAD Viewer's "Viewer Manager" when you hover over the label "VIEWER MANAGER" to see the button)
   - Defaults set with the command `set_defaults` per Python file
   - Parameters in `show` or `show_object` per command